-The bedrock underlying the scheme is comprised of Ballachulish Limestone Formation (pelite, calcareous) which is a metamorphic bedrock (BGS GeoIndex).
+Bedrock within the scheme extent is comprised of Ballachulish Limestone Formation (pelite, calcareous) and Leven Schist Formation (pelite) which are both metamorphic bedrocks (BGS GeoIndex).

-The superficial deposits underlying the scheme are comprised of Alluvium (clay, silt, sand and gravel) which are sedimentary deposits (BGS GeoIndex).
+Superficial deposits within the scheme extent are comprised of Hummocky (moundy) Glacial Deposits (diamicton, sand and gravel) which are sedimentary deposits (BGS GeoIndex).

-Soils within the scheme extent are recorded as mineral podzols (Scotland's Soils).
+Soils within the scheme extent are recorded as peaty gleys (Scotland's Soils).